Getting Started with Honeycomb

 Honeycomb uses dotenv to manage local environment variables that affect the build.

-You can override the defaults by copying .env.template
+You can override the defaults by copying .env.example

 from Honeycomb’s root to your project directory and renaming it .env